Accidents at Sea

 Unfortunately, seamen and other workers may be killed at any time in an unexpected accident at sea.
 The Death on the High Seas Act permits the personal representative of someone who died while working on a vessel operating in international waters to bring a wrongful death claim on behalf of the decedent’s spouse, children, or other dependents.
 This law was designed to allow those who are financially reliant on a seaman who was killed in a maritime accident to recover the amount of support they would have received if the deceased person had survived.

 Still, the Act has several important limitations.
 For example, it does not allow a spouse to file a claim for loss of consortium.
 In addition, the Act extends to workers killed in a commercial airline accident that took place at least 12 nautical miles from shore, but it does not permit the relatives of an individual who died while working on an offshore drilling rig to recover for their loss.

 Due to long working hours, frequent exposure to the elements, and the inherent dangers often associated with working around heavy cargo and machinery, maritime industry employees can face numerous workplace hazards on a daily basis.
 The laws designed to protect them are complicated.
-If you were hurt or lost a family member in an accident at sea, you need a capable White Plains maritime accident lawyer on your side.
-At the Law Office of Michael H. Joseph, PLLC, we provide vigorous representation to victims who live in Westchester County and throughout the five boroughs of New York City.
+If you were hurt or lost a family member in an accident at sea, you need a capable New York maritime accident lawyer on your side.
+At the Law Office of Michael H. Joseph, PLLC, we provide vigorous representation to victims who live in New York and throughout the five boroughs of New York City.
 If you have questions about your rights following an accident, do not hesitate to call us toll-free at (877) 580-6636 or contact us through our website.